-After decades of attempts to find cures and vaccines for the polio virus for decades, one American researcher finally made a breakthrough.
+After decades of attempts to find cures and vaccines for the polio virus, one American researcher finally made a breakthrough.
 In 1952, Jonas Salk, a virologist at the University of Pittsburgh, created the first stable and effective polio vaccine.
 After a series of trials, the vaccine was declared both safe and effective at preventing polio in 1955, and the federal government, together with the March of Dimes, immediately launched a fully-funded national vaccination campaign.

 “Polio,” March of Dimes website